Emre005/Emre005/README.md

 ### Hi there 👋, my name is Emre
 ![](https://pbs.twimg.com/profile_banners/1622403612/1700566028/600x200)

 Hello!
 I'm Emre Erol, a software developer with a passion for exploring various technologies.
-I particularly enjoy working with C# .NET and SQL.
+I particularly enjoy working with Python, C# .NET and SQL.
 ## Technologies I Work With

 - **Programming Languages:** I have experience in application development using C# .NET.